eclipse/paho.mqtt.rust/README.md

 ## Latest News

-Work has begun to implement MQTT v5!
-This is going on in the `mqttv5` branch, which is _highly_ erratic.
-Hopefully, a reasonably stable API will be ready by the end of Nov 2019, aiming for a proper release bythe end of year, 2019.
+Work is nearly complete to implement MQTT v5!
+A formal release is due in January 2020.

 This upcoming release will still target Futures v0.1 and Rust Edition 2015.